steipete/steipete.com/_posts/2021-04-09-top-level-menu-visibility-in-swiftui.md

 }
 ```

 And that's it.
-Toggling the menu works just as expected.[^1]

-[^1]: In our update method we have to skip a runloop so the SwiftUI glue has time to set up the menu, however this gets called so early in the app startup lifecycle that it's not visible.
+Toggling the menu works just as expected.
+In our update method we have to skip a runloop so the SwiftUI glue has time to set up the menu, however this gets called so early in the app startup lifecycle that it's not visible.
 So while not the most elegant solution, this works perfectly fine.

 ## Conclusion